 - Crypto/Key management (HSMs/PKI/TPMs)

-- The General Data Protection Regulation, and what comes next
+- The General Data Protection Regulation, and compliance evolution

 - What Next for Privacy - Post GDPR?